 In July 2003, the United States Department of Agriculture proclaimed that July is National Blueberry Month.
-July is the peak of blueberry season, so it’s the perfect time to head to the store and pick up some of these delicious, nutrient-packed berries.
+Since it’s the peak of blueberry season, this month is the perfect time to head to the store and pick up some of these delicious, nutrient-packed berries.

 Blueberries are low in calories and high in nutrients.
 A 1-cup serving of blueberries contains 4 grams of fiber, Vitamin C, Vitamin K, and Manganese.
 Blueberries are also high in antioxidants.
 In fact, they are believed to have one of the highest antioxidant levels of all fruits and vegetables.
 Antioxidants protect your body from free radicals, unstable molecules that cause damage to your cells which can increase aging and cancer risk.
 The main antioxidants found in blueberries are anthocyanins.
 Evidence shows that blueberries directly increase antioxidant levels in the body.

 Blueberries also have a high water content, and an entire cup contains only 84 calories, with 15 grams of carbohydrates.
-Blueberries make a great addition to oatmeal at breakfast or Greek yogurt for a snack.
-Try adding blueberries to your diet to meet your daily recommended 2 servings of fruit per day.
+They make a great addition to oatmeal at breakfast or Greek yogurt for a snack.
+Try adding them to your diet to meet your daily recommended 2 servings of fruit per day.

 Here’s a recipe for healthier blueberry muffins to celebrate this month!